siamaksade/openshift-jenkins-demo/README.md

   * Explore _Tasks - Stage_ project in OpenShift console and verify the application is deployed in the STAGE environment

-6. Clone the _openshift-tasks_ git repository and using an IDE (e.g. JBoss Developer Studio), remove the ```@Ignore``` annotation from ```src/test/java/org/jboss/as/quickstarts/tasksrs/service/UserResourceTest.java``` test methods to enable the unit tests.
+6. Clone and checkout the _eap-7_ branch of the _openshift-tasks_ git repository and using an IDE (e.g. JBoss Developer Studio), remove the ```@Ignore``` annotation from ```src/test/java/org/jboss/as/quickstarts/tasksrs/service/UserResourceTest.java``` test methods to enable the unit tests.
 Commit and push to the git repo.

 7. Check out Jenkins, a pipeline instance is created and is being executed.
 The pipeline will fail during unit tests due to the enabled unit test.